Culture of Denmark: Science

 The sciences of geology and geophysics has benefited from Danish scientists who have been - and are - heavily involved in the description and understanding of the geology of Greenland, one of the most important regions in the world to study the geological evolution of Earth.
 The Geological Survey of Denmark and Greenland (GEUS) was founded in 1888 and Inge Lehmann (1888–1993) revealed that Earth have a solid inner core in 1936, by the use of seismology.
 In the 1960s, Willi Dansgaard was the first to understand and describe how to use ice core drills to gain knowledge about Earth's paleoclimate, now a widely used method to understand climate changes.
 Lately, Greenland-born geologist Minik Rosing and his team, unravelled groundbreaking knowledge about the early evolution of life through studies of Greenland's geology in the 2000s.

-The young science of archaeology, has also benefited from many Danish contributions, with prominent scholars such as Sophus Müller (1846-1934), Georg F.L.
-Sarauw, J.J.A.
-Worsaae and Peter Glob.
-The contributions have often been of a fundamental nature, such as the discoveries of kitchen middens or bog bodies and their great potential for advancing archaeology.
-Christian Jürgensen Thomsen refined and introduced the now universally recognized three-age system, dividing eras of prehistory into the well-known Stone Age, Bronze Age and Iron Age respectively.
-Danish archaeologists have contributed with many defining archaeological discoveries, such as the Kongemose culture, Maglemosian culture and the Ertebølle culture of the Nordic Stone Age and of course the Viking Age.
-With a great international engagement and a long tradition for interdisciplinary collaborations with anthropologists, geologists, zoologists, botanists, antiquarians and historians, Danish archaeologists have been, and still are, involved with all kinds of cultural archaeology around the globe, including the Middle East (Peter Glob, Peter Rowley-Conwy), the Mediterranean region (Peter Oluf Brøndsted, Jörgen Zoega) the Americas (Peter Wilhelm Lund, Frans Blom, Rane Willerslev) and the Arctic region (Therkel Mathiassen, Erik Holtved, Eigil Knuth).
+Danish scholars have made foundational contributions to the field of archaeology.
+In the 19th century, Christian Jürgensen Thomsen developed the three-age system, dividing prehistory into the Stone Age, Bronze Age, and Iron Age.
+Subsequent Danish archaeologists, including Sophus Müller, Georg F.L.
+Sarauw, Jens Jacob Asmussen Worsaae, and Peter Glob, advanced archaeological methods through the study of kitchen middens and bog bodies.

+Danish research defined several key prehistoric cultures of the Nordic region, including the Maglemosian, Kongemose, and Ertebølle cultures, as well as developments in Viking Age archaeology.
+Through interdisciplinary collaboration with fields such as anthropology, geology, and botany, Danish archaeologists have conducted field research internationally, including in the Middle East, the Mediterranean region, the Americas, and the Arctic.

 Danes have made significant contributions to the field of computer science.
 Some notable figures include: Per Brinch Hansen, known for concurrent programming theory; Bjarne Stroustrup, who invented the C++ programming language; Janus Friis, the co-inventor of Skype; Jens and Lars Rasmussen, the co-founders of Google Maps; and Peter Naur, a contributor to ALGOL 60 and a recipient of the Turing Award.